-Snowball champions may take a while to come online, but when they do, you’ll be wiping entire teams in no time.
-If you’re looking to carry your way to victory, this list of the best snowball champs will sate your taste for all-out dominance.
-These late-game monsters will give you the ability to rise through the ranks, often without much effort.
+Snowball champions take a while to come online but, when they do, you’ll be wiping entire teams in no time.
+If you’re looking to carry your way to victory, this list of the best snowball champs will satisfy your hunger for all-out dominance.
+These late-game monsters will give you the ability to rise through the ranks, often without too much extra effort.

-Fiora is an absolute monster in the top-lane and she is an excellent addition to any team looking to deal heaps of damage.
+Fiora is an absolute monster in the top-lane and an excellent addition to any team looking to deal heaps of damage.
 The Grand Duelist has the tools to outplay and counter most champions on the Rift, while also scaling into an incredible late-game split-pusher.
-If you’re looking for a strong duelist who also boasts fantastic teamfighting capabilities, then look no further.
+If you’re looking for a strong duelist who boasts fantastic team fighting capabilities, then look no further.

-Akali’s kit allows her to quickly roam around the map and zap onto targets with Shadow Dance, which makes her extremely difficult to deal with, especially for those who happen to be playing immobile champions.
+Akali’s kit allows her to quickly roam around the map and zap onto targets with Shadow Dance, making her extremely difficult to deal with, especially for those who happen to play immobile champions.
 Once Akali has access to Hextech Gunblade and a few kills, there’s no stopping the Fist of the Shadow.

 The Hand of Noxus has been doing very well this meta and it’s not hard to see why.
-He trades well in laning phase and his ultimate resets in teamfights can be utterly game-changing, especially when he has access to enemy carries.
+He trades well in laning phase and his ultimate resets in teamfights can be totally game-changing when he has access to enemy carries.
 With so many teams grouping up for Rift Herald, Dragon, and the all-important Baron, Darius is the perfect champion to snowball off these potential fights.
-If he manages to storm his way into your backline it’s game over.
+If he manages to storm his way into your backline, it’s game over.

 His sustain from Decimate and prioritisation of Black Cleaver and Ravenous Hydra give him the survivability he needs to remain on the offensive.
 If you’re tired of losing teamfights, then this bloodthirsty Noxian could help fix your late-game woes.